Ion thruster: Proposed missions

-The Power and Propulsion Element (PPE) is a module on the Lunar Gateway that provides power generation and propulsion capabilities.
-It is targeting launch on a Falcon Heavy no earlier than 2027.
-It would probably use the 50 kW Advanced Electric Propulsion System (AEPS) under development at NASA Glenn Research Center and Aerojet Rocketdyne.

 MARS-CAT

 The MARS-CAT (Mars Array of ionospheric Research Satellites using the CubeSat Ambipolar Thruster) mission is a two 6U CubeSat concept mission to study Mars' ionosphere.
 The mission would investigate its plasma and magnetic structure, including transient plasma structures, magnetic field structure, magnetic activity and correlation with solar wind drivers.
 The CAT thruster is now called the RF thruster and manufactured by Phase Four.

 Interstellar missions

 Geoffrey A. Landis proposed using an ion thruster powered by a space-based laser, in conjunction with a lightsail, to propel an interstellar probe.

 Cancelled missions

 International Space Station

 As of March 2011, a future launch of an Ad Astra VF-200 200 kW VASIMR electromagnetic thruster was under consideration for testing on the International Space Station (ISS).
 However, in 2015, NASA ended plans for flying the VF-200 to the ISS.
 A NASA spokesperson stated that the ISS "was not an ideal demonstration platform for the desired performance level of the engines".
 Ad Astra stated that tests of a VASIMR thruster on the ISS would remain an option after a future in-space demonstration.

 The VF-200 would have been a flight version of the VX-200.
 Since the available power from the ISS is less than 200 kW, the ISS VASIMR would have included a trickle-charged battery system allowing for 15 minutes pulses of thrust.
 The ISS orbits at a relatively low altitude and experiences fairly high levels of atmospheric drag, requiring periodic altitude boosts – a high-efficiency engine (high specific impulse) for station-keeping would be valuable; theoretically VASIMR reboosting could cut fuel cost from the current US$210 million annually to one-twentieth.
 VASIMR could in theory use as little as 300 kg of argon gas for ISS station-keeping instead of 7500 kg of chemical fuel – the high exhaust velocity (high specific impulse) would achieve the same acceleration with a smaller amount of propellant, compared to chemical propulsion with its lower exhaust velocity needing more fuel.
 Hydrogen is generated by the ISS as a by-product and is vented into space.

 NASA previously worked on a 50 kW Hall-effect thruster for the ISS, but work was stopped in 2005.